• Level of education

 Description

-This course introduces the basic concepts of Newtonian Dynamics by completing the notions on the dynamics of the material point seen in the General Physics course and by extending them to non-inertial reference frames, to the theory of collisions and to systems with variable mass.
-The basic notions of hydrostatics and perfect fluid dynamics will also be covered.
+This course introduces the basic concepts of Newtonian dynamics, building on the notions of material point dynamics covered in the General Physics course and extending them to non-inertial reference frames, collision theory, and variable mass systems.
+The basic concepts of hydrostatics and the dynamics of ideal fluids will also be covered.

 Read more